 - USC: How Social Workers Can Prioritize Self-Care in High-Stress Working Environments

-During this time, we are shifting gears and working on ways to stay connected with our community using virtual platforms.
+During this time, we are working on ways to stay connected with our community using virtual platforms and in-person events.
 Please stay tuned as we work to provide resources, information and ways to connect via virtual live events and online materials.
-I encourage you to check our website, social media pages and your email for information on new upcoming virtual events such as our free Lunchtime Yoga and Meditation Series and the many opportunities available for you to stay in touch.
+I encourage you to visit the WSU Event Calendar, check our website, social media pages, and your email for information on new upcoming virtual events and the many opportunities available for you to stay in touch.